 Art Docent training and meetings are geared for adults only.
 Children cannot accompany docents when teaching in the classrooms.
 Many Art Docents start when children are in a reliable child care or school situation; and most find Art Docent activities more enjoyable on their own without children.
 Art Docents have been around for over 45 years, and will still need volunteers when your children are older!

 We ask for a 2-year commitment.
-Year 1 is the training year, which has meetings most Wednesday mornings and classroom lessons starting as you feel comfortable and ready to go.
-Year 2 is the first teaching & assisting year.
+Year 1 is the training year, which has meetings most Thursday mornings and classroom visits to assist and co-lead lessons based on your availability and interest.
+Year 2 is the first teaching and assisting year.
 You schedule your own lessons during the week at times convenient for your schedule.
 Docents are asked to teach or assist 4 lessons per month.
-There are general meetings the second Wednesday of each month as well.
+There are general meetings the second Thursday of each month as well.
 Art Docents also host biennial school site student art shows in the spring.
 Each docent is expected to contribute 4-6 hours to the shows each year.

 Art Docents also may participate in optional activities such as special field trips, monthly artist clubs, potlucks and parties.
 We like to have fun and learn more ourselves too.

 Yes!
 Art Docents come from all over the world so we are used to hearing different accents.
 We welcome docents who represent the global community we live in.
 However, if you do not feel comfortable speaking in front of a class, then this program is not for you.

 No!
 Teachers remain in the classroom during art docent lessons and oversee classroom discipline issues.
 Many lessons require two art docents, one to lead the lesson and another to assist.
 Another option is to partner teach with another docent.
 In training, instruction is provided in classroom techniques to help you be successful.
 We provide the support and you have the time to become confident in the classroom.